vahidhedayati/jssh/README.md

 This plugin provides a variety of taglib calls within your application to then interact with SSH connection to a Unix/Linux machine.
 Once you have successfully configured connected your browser will provide something similar to a shell console and with the later Websocket methods you can literally interact live with your SSH connection to the back end Linux host.

-##### Releasing 0.29-SNAPSHOT to fix a variety of bugs in 0.29 and set the ground for the future of the plugin.
-I am releasing this because it is the ground works for the next phase which requires changes within the code.
-There were quite a lot of issues with 0.29 and this will fix a lot of those bugs + enhancements in the new feature although not complete.
-Still useful.

 ## Config.groovy additions required: